aforembs/MP-CITDSE/README.md

 bin/tdse -e 2 -f inp/H_test.yaml -o dat/H_tdat -s dat/H_tdat/h_ct_50.100000.dat
 ```

-The default pulse envelope shape is sin^2, a gaussian shape is also provided, to change the envelope you need to modify src/tdse/tdse_main.cpp and recompile (this may be changed in the future).
-If you would like to add your own pulse shapes modify src/tdse/pulse.cpp and src/tdse/include/pulse.hpp.
+The default pulse envelope shape is sin^2, a gaussian shape is also provided, to change the envelope you need to modify the Field_Parameters:shape: "" parameter in your .yaml file.
+If you would like to add your own pulse shapes add them to src/tdse/pulse.cpp and src/tdse/include/pulse.hpp, modify src/tdse/tdse_main.cpp.

 Text files contatining the time dependent coefficients will then be available in dat/H_tdat.
 The folder "dat/H_tdat" will be created at runtime, any UNIX-valid folder name can be used. \
 To obtain the photoelectron energy distribution run: